-Field Description Obj Type The object type assigned when created.
-Subtype The object Subtype value you assigned to the object when created .
-Pmodule The Product Module value you assigned to the object when you created the object.
-Version The version the selected object.
-Status The object status as either Checked in or Checked out.
-A note will also be here displayed if the object needs to be compiled.
+Field Description Obj Type The Object type selected when creating the Object.
+Subtype The PCODE Subtype used when creating the Object.
+Pmodule The Product Module selected when creating the Object.
+Version The version of the selected Object.
+Status The Object status as either Checked-in or Checked-out.
+A note will also be here displayed if the Object needs to be compiled or updated.
+User ID The user who checked-in the selected Object version.
 Event The Workspace Event History number for the latest action taken on the selected Object.
-Release The first Release in which the above event appeared.
-Summary Displays a brief description of the object.
-Synopsis (no label) A synopsis can be entered describing the function of the object.
+Release The first Release in which the this Object event appeared.
+Summary Displays a brief description of the Object.
+Synopsis (no label) A synopsis can be entered describing the function of the Object.
 Info Area for notification of later versions.